rafalp/Misago/dev-docs/plugins/hooks/get-threads-page-filters-hook.md

-# `get_category_threads_filters_hook`
+# `get_threads_page_filters_hook`

-This hook wraps the standard function that Misago uses to get available filters for a category's threads list.
+This hook wraps the standard function that Misago uses to get available filters for the threads list.

 ## Location